mako-framework/pusher/README.md

 	$pusher->preload('/assets/css/style.css');

-> Preloading requires a HTTP2 server with push support.
+> Preloading requires a HTTP2 server with push support (e.g. Apache 2.4.24+).

-You can prefetch resources that you think the user will need next.
+You can tell the browser to prefetch resources that you think the user will need next.

 	$pusher->push('https://example.org/image.jpg', ['prefetch', 'as' => 'image']);